 These factors will all play into the annual percentage rate, or APR, you qualify for.
 The APR should be a key consideration when shopping around for lenders, as this is essentially what it’ll cost for you to take out the loan—i.e. Interest and fees.

 After all, nothing is free.
 So the higher the APR, the more you’ll be paying for the loan.
-With that said, a down payment (which could be cash or the value of a trade-in vehicle) will help lower the amount of your monthly payments.
+With that said, a down payment (which could be cash or the value of a trade-in vehicle) will help lower the number of your monthly payments.

 Pre-approval Vs Pre-qualification